dreams-from-dust/groundlink-ai/docs/SETUP.md

 4. Click Create API Key, give it a name
 5. Copy the key — it starts with gsk_
 6. Free tier: 14,400 requests per day on llama-3.3-70b

-### Firebase (already configured for this project)

-The Firebase project (gen-lang-client-0019255293) is already set up.
-You do not need to create a new one.
-If you fork this project for your own use, create a new Firebase project and replace all VITE_FIREBASE_ values.

 ---